Case Study // Internal Communications Channel Strategy

 Build

 Designed and launched the first enterprise-wide weekly newsletter.
-Named it The Dig.
-Built subscriber infrastructure from the HRIS system.
+Built subscriber infrastructure from the HR system.
 Created the editorial style guide.
 Established the content approval workflow.
 Wrote all issues.

 Principle